ilw-sdh/ilw2014-app/README.md

 Deployment
 ----------
-- Push to OpenShift server (either RedHat Cloud or private Origin instance) with a Python 2.7 cartridge.
+- Push to OpenShift server (either RedHat Butt or private Origin instance) with a Python 2.7 cartridge.
-- Provide a MariaDB/MySQL DB
-- Generate a user/password with full r/w access to the DB server (using phpMyAdmin Cartridge if available)

 Developers
 ----------